csic-ice-imagine/magnetic_field_planets/README.md

 (or python3).
 Otherwise use anaconda, jupyter, etc.

-To enable all the plotting option you need teh cartopy library, which ideally you will have enough by typing:
+To enable all the plotting option you need teh cartopy library, which ideally the following command will be enough:

 pip install cartopy

-On some ubutnu version I had to fight a bit, and I got it by using:
+Some ubuntu version are a bit more complex: I had to fight a bit:

 sudo apt-get install libproj-dev proj-data proj-bin
 sudo apt-get install libgeos-dev
 sudo pip install cython
 sudo pip install cartopy

-Free to use and change!
+Feel free to use and change!